 2017 NFL Free Agent Team Grades: NFC North

-Chicago Bears: MILLEN KIELBASA-CARE ACT Acquired: QB Mike Glennon, QB Mark Sanchez, WR Kendall Wright, WR Markus Wheaton, TE Dion Sims, NT John Jenkins, CB Prince Amukamara, CB Marcus Cooper, S Quintin Demps.
-Lost: QB Jay Cutler, QB Brian Hoyer, QB Matt Barkley, WR Alshon Jeffery, C Ted Larsen, DE/DT Cornelius Washington, ILB Christian Jones.
+Chicago Bears: MILLEN KIELBASA-CARE ACT Acquired: QB Mike Glennon, QB Mark Sanchez, WR Kendall Wright, WR Markus Wheaton, TE Dion Sims, OT Bradley Sowell, DE/DT Jaye Howard, NT John Jenkins, CB Prince Amukamara, CB Marcus Cooper, S Quintin Demps.
+Lost: QB Jay Cutler, QB Brian Hoyer, QB Matt Barkley, WR Alshon Jeffery, WR Eddie Royal, C Ted Larsen, DT Will Sutton, DE/DT Cornelius Washington, ILB Christian Jones.

 The Jay Cutler era is finally over.
 I imagine that for Bears fans, it must feel like they got out of a long, horrible relationship.
 So, they're single now, but they've realized that the dating pool kind of sucks, so they settled for a new relationship that will probably be worse than the original.
 And thus, we had the Mike Glennon signing.

 Giving Glennon $15 million per year was an atrocity.
 The Bears would've been better off retaining Brian Hoyer at a cheaper rate.
 And the thing is, as awful as the Glennon contract was, it probably wasn't even in the top three of horrible deals Chicago made this offseason!
 The Bears overpaid wildly for Marcus Cooper, Dion Sims and Markus Wheaton.
 All three players suck, yet Chicago gave them a combined $40 million.
 Unreal.